 Safety While Working in Freezing Weather

-It is due to the hard work of the CUMC Facilities staff that the campus can remain in full operation during freezing weather.
-CUMC employees responsible for cleaning up snow and other outdoor tasks have to adhere to important safety practices as they work.
+It is due to the hard work of the CUIMC facilities staff that keeps the campus in full operation during times of freezing weather.
+CUIMC employees responsible for cleaning up snow and other outdoor tasks have to adhere to important safety practices as they work.
 A cold environment forces the body to work harder to maintain its temperature.
 Whenever temperatures drop below normal and wind speed increases, heat can leave your body more rapidly.

 Frostbite is an injury to the body that is caused by freezing of the skin and underlying tissues.
 The lower the temperature, the more quickly frostbite will occur.
 Frostbite typically affects the feet and hands.